omkar-shelke25/ckad-killercoda/configure-ingress-node-app-terminal/step1.md

 #### Part 2: Configure DNS Resolution
 - ✅ Add DNS entry to `/etc/hosts` for `node.app.terminal.io`
-- ✅ Point to the Ingress Controller's external IP
+- ✅ Point to the Ingress Controller's external IP.
+Ensure that the ingress `multi-endpoint-ingress` has obtained an IP address.

 #### Part 3: Verify Access
 - ✅ Use `curl` to test `/terminal` endpoint